An Ancient Gift From Poseidon to You

 Use as a seasoning on seafood before cooking.

 ½ cup unsalted butter, softened

-½ teaspoon mushroom-infused sea salt, such as Cyprus Wild Mushroom Salt Flakes
+½ teaspoon garlic-infused sea salt flakes, such as Cyprus Wild Garlic Salt (Flake)

 2 tablespoons dry white wine